 Before the development of digital technologies, the business interaction was performed via simple postal communications.
 The twenty-first century was marked by the obsolescence of envelopes, postage stamps, and other related activities.
 Mail service has been upgraded to the faster and advanced level.

 However, the idea of mail communication has not vanished.
 Moreover, the introduction of such notion as “spam” forced people to become more attentive and watchful to a sender’s requisite details.
-For example, even a worthy offer can be neglected by the bulk of users if it is sent by a contact with frivolous username and untrustworthy domain.
+For example, even a worthy offer sent by your sales team can be neglected by the bulk of users if it is sent by a contact with frivolous username and untrustworthy domain.
 Hence, good email names play an important role in the world of business and commercial interaction.
-Therefore, it is not only essential to know how to write a professional email but also possess an appropriate email address.

 Rule 1: Domain Reflects Your Credibility